breadchris/notes/pages/seagl___talk.md

 	- A lot of enterprise software is built with BPMN, kind of a grind to learn and use
 	- Can there be something simpler?
 	- There is a whole field of mathmatical study called Category Theory, which Haskell is heavily influenced by
-	- Have more questions than answers for this atm, would love to hear some ideas!
 - Protoflow
 	- I tried to build this once
 	- ![Connecting Hello and World.webm](../assets/Connecting_Hello_and_World_1698761160778_0.webm)